Willy Allison

 CORE TRAINING: Table Game Protection

-If you want to know the secret of how to make yourself a lesser target for cheats, thieves and advantage players, quite frankly it’s easy – good management.
-This class is a 3-hour summary (from a veteran surveillance professional’s perspective) of the most common ways people have cheated, stolen and beaten casino table games over the last twenty years and what we have learned to better safeguard our games.
-Spoiler alert: he believes prevention is better than cure.
+Want to know the secret of making yourself a lesser target for cheats, thieves and advantage players?
+Quite frankly it’s easy – good management.
+This CORE class is a 3-hour summary from a veteran surveillance professional’s perspective of the most common ways people have cheated, stolen from and beat casino table games over the past twenty years and the methods learned to better safeguard our games.
+Spoiler alert: Willy believes prevention is better than cure.

 CORE TRAINING: Surveillance Management

-2023 was an eventful year for casino cheating scams.
-It’s safe to say that cheating is back after somewhat of a drop-off during the COVID years.
-In this interactive session Willy Allison and Buddy Frank discuss the cheating busts that made the news around the world (they’ll also talk about some that didn’t make the news).
-They will breakdown how the scams work and with the help of the audience rank them in terms of impact and ingenuity.
-The hosts will also examine: What types of scams are trending?
-What do the 2023 scams have in common?
-What should casinos do to sharpen their defenses against scammers in 2024?
+In this interactive session Willy Allison and Bill Zender discuss the cheating busts that made the news around the world.
+And they’ll also talk about some that didn’t make the news.
+Willy and Bill will breakdown and analyze how the scams work and with the help of the audience rank them in terms of impact and ingenuity.
+They will also examine what types of scams are trending, what the 2024 scams have in common and what casinos should do to sharpen their defenses against scammers in 2025.
+(Translation Services Available)

 Casino Riskologist